Fast Facts: Anwar al-Awlaki on YouTube

 - In the past, YouTube’s autoplay feature—which queues related videos to begin after one video has ended—has lured users from media reports on Anwar al-Awlaki to lectures by the extremist cleric

 - YouTube’s sidebar feature recommends videos on the right hand side of the screen under “autoplay.”
-As of June 2017, this feature continues to lure users toward (a) additional videos by Anwar al-Awlaki and (b) more explicitly extremist content by Anwar al-Awlaki
+As of June 2017, CEP has found that this feature continues to lure users toward (a) additional videos by Anwar al-Awlaki and (b) more explicitly extremist content by Anwar al-Awlaki

-- Even when clicking on a video as innocuous as CNN’s reporting of al-Awlaki will link on the sidebar to lectures by Anwar al-Awlaki
+- Even when clicking on a video as innocuous as CNN’s reporting on Awlaki, videos of Awlaki will link on the sidebar to lectures by Anwar al-Awlaki

 Anwar al-Awlaki material fills the recommendations sidebar for CNN Video (June 2017).
 Under YouTube’s autoplay feature, a lecture by Anwar al-Awlaki—“The Term Jihad and Its Meaning” —is queued to automatically begin after the CNN video ends.
 Pro-Awlaki lectures appear in YouTube’s recommendations section.